RallyTuning/GistNet/README.md

 # GistNet
-A small yet useful .Net library for manage GitHub Gists via API and in a very easy way!
+⭐ A small yet useful .Net library for manage GitHub Gists via API and in a very easy way!

+✅ If you have some issues with the code, [open an issue](https://github.com/RallyTuning/GistNet/issues).

+✅ For questions, ideas, how-to, etc, please use the [discussions area](https://github.com/RallyTuning/GistNet/discussions), thanks!

-## Table Of Content
+## 🧭Table Of Content
   - [Features](#features)
   - [Installation](#installation)
   - [How to use](#how-to-use)